 Preheat oven to 350 degrees F. Cut slits in the bread about an inch apart, but don't cut all the way through to the bottom of the bread.
 Place the bread on a large piece of aluminum foil with enough excess to wrap the bread tightly all the way around.
 Cut the cheese into slices about 1/4-inch thick and insert a slice of cheese into each slit.

-In a small bowl, mix the butter, garlic powder and parsley together until well blended.
+In a small bowl, mix the butter and seasonings together until well blended.
 Smear the top and sides with the butter mixture and seal the whole loaf up tightly for soft bread, wrap the foil up around the sides and leave the top exposed to give it a nice crunch on top.

 Bake at 350 degrees F for about 15-20 minutes, or until cheese is melted.
 Slice all the way through to serve.

 Cook's Notes: Substitute your own favorite cheese; okay to substitute shredded also.

 Caprese Garlic Bread: Add one (3 ounce) packet of sun dried tomatoes and 1/4 cup of fresh basil, inserting some of each in the sliced bread slits, along with the mozzarella cheese.
 Finish with garlic spread and bake as above.

 Cheesy Bacon Bread: If you can stand the decadence, slice strips of bacon in half both cross and lengthwise and place on top of the slits where the cheese is and after coating with the garlic butter.
 Gather the foil around as above and place into the oven.
 Pass quickly under the broiler at the end to crisp up the bacon more if desired.